Tomwazz/ChatterinoThemes/README.md

 ## 📬 Contact

 Got questions, suggestions, or want to create a custom theme?
-Reach out to me at **tm_o7**!
+Reach out to me at **ktmc**!
 I'm happy to help you tweak these themes or craft a new one from scratch. 😄

 ---